stdarg/Node20Min/06_Cluster/README.md

 # Cluster

-Because JavaScript is single-threaded, doesn't mean Node.js can't scale up to take advantage of your computer's multiple CPUs.
+Just because JavaScript is single-threaded doesn't mean Node.js can't scale up to take advantage of your computer's multiple CPUs.

 Cluster is a simplified abstraction of Unix's fork/exec.
-Where a master process typically creates the workers and the listening socket, managed by the master, sends the received data to the workers.
+A master process typically creates the workers, and the listening socket, managed by the master, sends the received data to the workers.